catalyst-team/catalyst/examples/self_supervised/README.md

 You can run an algorithm with a command:
 ```
-python3 barlow_twins.py --batch_size 32
+python3 barlow_twins.py --batch-size 32
 ```
 Also, you can use the Docker:
 ```
 docker build . -t train-self-supervised
-docker run train-self-supervised python3 simCLR.py --batch_size 32
+docker run train-self-supervised python3 simCLR.py --batch-size 32
 ```

 ## Test

 You can test that all settled with ``run.sh``.

 ## Results